I am a Lecturer in Analysis within the School of Mathematical Sciences at the University of Nottingham. My contact

 I co-ordinate the LMS Scheme 3 Network in Holomorphic Dynamics.
 This does not currently have a website, but please contact me for any information.
-Recent meetings were held in Nottingham (January 2019) and in Liverpool (July 2019).
-The next meeting will be in at the Open University (January 2020), with more recent meetings held online in May 2021 and January 2022.
+Our last in-person meeting was at the Open University (January 2020), with more recent meetings held online in May 2021 and January 2022.

 I organised the 2013 and 2018 iterations of the One Day Function Theory Meeting at De Morgan House, London.

 A book review of "Early days in complex dynamics" by Alexander, Iavernaro and Rosa.
 This review appeared in the Bulletin of the LMS.

 My PhD thesis written under the supervision of Prof Jim Langley.